How Email Can Drive Donations for Your Nonprofit

 Monitoring Deliverability

-Maintaining good email deliverability ensures that your messages reach the inbox and not the spam folder.
-Monitor your sender reputation by tracking bounce rates, spam complaints, and unsubscribe rates.
-Implement best practices, such as using a consistent from name and address, to maintain a strong sender reputation and improve deliverability.
+Email deliverability keeps your emails in the inbox and not the spam folder.
+Keep tabs on your sender score by tracking bounce, spam complaints and unsubscribe rates.
+Use best practices, including a recurring from name and address, to ensure good sender reputation and deliverability.

-Email remains a powerful tool for nonprofits seeking to engage with supporters and drive donations.
-By building an engaged email list, crafting compelling email campaigns, and optimizing email design and deliverability, your nonprofit can harness the power of email to inspire giving and make a lasting impact.
+Email remains an effective way for nonprofits to connect with donors and solicit donations.
+Using an active email list, sending engaging email campaigns, and managing email design and delivery, your nonprofit can use email to drive giving and leave a legacy.

 Was this helpful?